fujaba/fulibTables/README.md

 ```
 <!-- end_code_fragment: -->

 Rendered as a class diagram the extended class model looks like:

 ![simple class diagram](doc/images/MainClassDiagram.png)

-Once the generated code is compiled we may construct some objects:
+Once the generated code is compiled, we may construct some objects:

 <!-- insert_code_fragment: FulibTables.objectModel | fenced:java -->
 ```java